int-index/ghc-proposals/proposals/0000-visible-forall.rst

   types of types is actually a retained quantifier, while the proposed ``forall x ->`` in types of terms is erased.
 This is to be resolved in the future by making both of them erased.

+* Even though types-in-terms may look like types they are considered term syntax, and a variable bound by a forall-in-terms populates the term namespace.
+This means that in ``\x -> f (forall x. x)``, the occurrence of ``x`` refers to the forall-bound type variable rather than the lambda-bound variable.

 * The renaming of a visible dependent argument is different than that of a dependent argument with a visibility override.
 Consider this code::